 Research and innovation

-in research funding
+in external research funding

 patents filed